mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 }
 ```

-This is great because a subnet has already been created, however our hosts still won't get an address (or the switches able to ZTP themselves).
+This is great because a subnet has already been created, but our hosts still won't get an address (or the switches able to ZTP themselves).
-For that we need to set some variables.
+For that, we need to set some variables.

 ### Ansible Variables